firgaty/keyboard-switch/README.md

 # keyboard-switch

-Simple, yet effective, script written in Python to change keyboard layout by using setxkbmap.
+Simple, yet effective, script written in Python to change keyboard layout on Linux by using setxkbmap.

+## Why

+Maybe my google-fu failed me.
+Maybe I didn't read enough of the `IBus`, `fcitx`, `xkb-switch` documentation.
+Maybe.
+But I spent enough time doing so without reaching a satisfying answer as to how to switch layouts using them while also switching mapping options and variants all at the same time.
+Neither of the mentioned three options allowed to do so AFAIK.
+So I decided to write this little script.

+## What it is

+It's a script that you use to switch between registered layouts via CLI.

+To register a layout, set yourself to it (via `setxkbmap`) and call `kbswitch -a <name>`, `<name>` being how you want your layout to be remembered as. `keyboard-switch` will store the layout's current `model`, `layout`, `variant` and `option` list under the name `<name>`.
+Next, anytime you will use this script to "switch" to this layout (e.g `kbswitch -s <name>`), it will call `setxkbmap` with the aforementioned registered options.

 ## Usage